Why Controlling Your Anger May Help You Live Longer

 “The theory is that you get the anger out of your system through aggressive actions, and it’s cathartic,” says Keelan.
 “But the research indicates that when we display our anger aggressively, it can actually increase the intensity of the anger—and increase the likelihood of aggressive actions in the future.”
 It doesn’t take much imagination to predict how a furious rampage can affect your relationships with your spouse, your kids, or your coworkers.

 It also may hurt your health.
 A large 2016 study published in the journal Circulation found that people who had a heart attack were more than twice as likely to report being angry in the hour before their heart attack compared with a control time period.
-The increased blood pressure and heart rate may put stress on the cardiovascular system; if a person already has some plaque buildup, their blood flow to the heart may be restricted.
+The increased blood pressure and heart rate put stress on the cardiovascular system, which over time can make certain people more prone to heart attack.

 If you shouldn’t bottle up your angry feelings but aggressive behavior isn’t healthy either, how should you handle things that tick you off?
 It’s the extreme highs and lows that take a toll.
 If you’re able to apply techniques that smooth out some of those peaks and valleys, you can have a gentler ride.